A spin-optomechanical quantum interface enabled by an ultrasmall mechanical and optical mode volume cavity: Introduction

-The interaction of light with solid matter via radiation pressure forces is a remarkable phenomenon whose discovery dates back to the 17th century~\citep{Kepler, aspelmeyer2014cavitybook}.
-In recent decades, progress on understanding and engineering this light-matter interaction has produced groundbreaking experiments in cavity optomechanics, including laser feedback cooling~\citep{ashkin1978trapping}, parametric light-matter processes in kg-scale~\citep{cuthbertson1996parametric} and picogram-scale~\citep{eichenfield2009optomechanical, eichenfield2009picogram,chan2012optimized} optomechanical systems, and laser cooling of mechanical modes to their ground state~\citep{wilson2007theory, chan2012optimized}.
-These quantum optics-like experiments have paved the way for optomechanical devices to be used in quantum transduction~\citep{vainsencher2016bi, mirhosseini2020quantum, forsch2020microwave, jiang2020efficient, wu2020microwave} and entanglement~\citep{riedinger2018remote, zhong2020entanglement}.
+The interaction of light with solid matter via radiation pressure forces is a remarkable phenomenon whose discovery dates back to the 17th century~\cite{Kepler, aspelmeyer2014cavitybook}.
+In recent decades, progress on understanding and engineering this light-matter interaction has produced groundbreaking experiments in cavity optomechanics, including laser feedback cooling~\cite{ashkin1978trapping}, parametric light-matter processes in kg-scale~\cite{cuthbertson1996parametric} and picogram-scale~\cite{eichenfield2009optomechanical, eichenfield2009picogram,chan2012optimized} optomechanical systems, and laser cooling of mechanical modes to their ground state~\cite{wilson2007theory, chan2012optimized}.
+These quantum optics-like experiments have paved the way for optomechanical devices to be used in quantum transduction~\cite{vainsencher2016bi, mirhosseini2020quantum, forsch2020microwave, jiang2020efficient, wu2020microwave} and entanglement~\cite{riedinger2018remote, zhong2020entanglement}.

 Solid-state vacancy-defect complexes are a developing technology that is complementary to cavity optomechanics.
-These complexes are atomic defects in dielectric media, such as diamond, can be intentionally implanted into a dielectric lattice~\citep{childress2007coherent, hepp2014electronic}.
-The free electron spin or nuclear spin of the resulting vacancy centers in the lattice can be coherently controlled as solid state quantum bits~\citep{childress2007coherent}.
+These complexes are atomic defects in dielectric media, such as diamond, that can be intentionally created in a dielectric lattice~\cite{childress2007coherent, hepp2014electronic}.
+The free electron spin or nuclear spin of the resulting lattice vacancies can be coherently controlled as solid state quantum bits.~\cite{childress2007coherent, wolfowicz2021quantum}.
 Additionally, research efforts demonstrating acoustic control of spin centers has opened the door to multi-modality quantum systems, such as spin-optomechanical interfaces \cite{ruskov2013onchip,maity2020coherent,shandilya2021optomechanical}.
 These complex coupled systems can potentially allow for dark-state operation of spin centers, optical-to-spin quantum transduction, and new architectures for quantum repeaters in a quantum network.